O2A: One-shot Observational learning with Action vectors: Robotic experiments

-The tasks used for real robot experiments are: pushing, hammering, sweeping and striking and are detailed in Table~\ref{table:tasks}.
-In all of the real robot experiments, we use a 6-DOF UR5 robotic arm with different end-effectors suitable for each task and 10 iterations for trajectory optimization.
-All 6 experimental setups were used for the tasks of pushing and hammering.
-Whereas, only three setups (V1,V2 and M) were used for the tasks of sweeping and striking, since other setups didn't have meaning for these tasks.
-Each experiment was run 2 times and the average task completion measures are give in Fig~\ref{fig:real_e2_e3} and Fig~\ref{fig:real_e4_e5}.
-In Fig.~\ref{fig:real_res} the snapshots of executions of learned policies of the selected experiments along with the demonstrations are given.
+For the real robot experiment, we use a 6-DOF UR5 robotic arm with different end-effectors suitable for each task.
+All 6 domain shifts (see Table \ref{table:experiment-setups}) are used for the pushing and hammering tasks.
+Whereas, only three domain shifts (I,V and M) are used for the sweeping and striking tasks, since others did not have meaning for these tasks.
+We only used features from pool5 layer of NN:UCF101 model as the action vector, due to the high cost of running the real robot experiment.
+Implementation details of the STO algorithm used to generate the optimal sequence of controls are given in the supplementary material Section E.